googlefonts/TachyFont/README.md

 * IE
     * tested
        * IE fails to display the font
-       * might be that TachyFon is failing their version of [OTS](https://code.google.com/p/ots/)
+       * might be that TachyFont is failing their version of [OTS](https://code.google.com/p/ots/)
           * IE10 and IE11 on Windows 7

 * Safari